athackst/athackst.github.io/_articles/aws-deepracer-3-joy.md

 You'll need to run the container in "privileged" mode by setting the `--privileged` tag in the run arguments for the container.
 This will allow you to access the gamepad.

-> Note for windows users:  the --privileged tag is not supported in docker for windows.
+> :pencil: **Note** Windows users:  the --privileged tag is not supported in docker for windows.
 You will need to develop through a VM, or run directly on the DeepRacer to connect the gamepad for testing.

 #### Network